-A UK settlement agreement (previously called a compromise agreement) is a legally binding contract between an employer and an employee, used to terminate employment or settle a workplace dispute on mutually agreed terms.
-In exchange for compensation – sometimes called a termination payment – the employee agrees to waive their right to pursue certain claims against the employer, such as unfair dismissal or discrimination.
+A UK settlement agreement is a legally binding contract between an employer and an employee.
+They are used to terminate employment or settle a workplace dispute on mutually agreed terms.
+They will usually include a termination payment.
+This is in exchange for an employee agreeing to waive their right to pursue certain claims.
+An example would be unfair dismissal or discrimination.
 It is a requirement or a legally binding Settlement Agreement to take legal advice.
-We would be happy to help.
+We would be happy to assist.
 You can email Diane Massey direct at dianemassey@dsmlegal.co.uk or call 01925 937070.
 We will respond the same day.

 When are settlement agreements used?